-In conformity with the Corolla Village Small Area Plan.
-Currituck County completed Connecting Corolla in 2013 to examine existing bike/ped infrastructure and identify enhancements to improve safety and connectivity.
-As a result of the plan, several greenway, sidewalk. and boardwalk projects included in the list of potential capital improvements.
+In conformity with the Corolla Small Area Village Currituck County completed Connecting Corolla in 2013 to examine existing bike/ped infrastructure and identify enhancements to improve safety and connectivity.
+As a result of the plan, several greenway, sidewalk, and boardwalk projects are included in the list of potential capital improvements.
 Some projects are now complete or currently underway.